JaydonBui/JaydonBui/README.md

 🎓 Master of Science in Business Analytics at Golden Gate University, San Francisco, CA

-📝 4 YOE in product & digital marketing with GTM strategies, Product positioning and growth initiatives.
+📝 4+ yrs exp in product & digital marketing with GTM strategies, Product positioning and growth initiatives.

 📊 Experienced in dashboard building & storytelling using PowerBI and Tableau, for me data is not just numbers.